MicrosoftDocs/cpp-docs/docs/standard-library/thread-class.md

 ## Remarks

 You can use a `thread` object to observe and manage a thread of execution within an application.
-A thread object that's created by using the default constructor isn't associated with any thread of execution.
-A thread object that's constructed by using a callable object creates a new thread of execution and calls the callable object in that thread.
-Thread objects can be moved but not copied.
-Which is why a thread of execution can be associated with only one thread object.
+A `thread` object that's created by using the default constructor isn't associated with any thread of execution.
+A `thread` object that's constructed by using a callable object creates a new thread of execution and calls the callable object in that `thread`. `Thread` objects can be moved but not copied.
+Which is why a thread of execution can be associated with only one `thread` object.

 Every thread of execution has a unique identifier of type `thread::id`.
-The function `this_thread::get_id` returns the identifier of the calling thread.
-The member function `thread::get_id` returns the identifier of the thread that's managed by a thread object.
-For a default-constructed thread object, the `thread::get_id` method returns an object that has a value that's the same for all default-constructed thread objects and different from the value that's returned by `this_thread::get_id` for any thread of execution that could be joined at the time of the call.
+The function `this_thread::get_id` returns the identifier of the calling `thread`.
+The member function `thread::get_id` returns the identifier of the thread that's managed by a `thread` object.
+For a default-constructed `thread` object, the `thread::get_id` method returns an object that has a value that's the same for all default-constructed `thread` objects and different from the value that's returned by `this_thread::get_id` for any thread of execution that could be joined at the time of the call.

 ## Members